honmanyau/machine-learning-practice/javascript/knn-fisher-iris-dataset/README.md

 csvString.split(/\r*\n/).map((line) => line.split(','));
 ```

-A utility that produces a data container with methods for visualising (in the console) and performing basic analyses and manipulation was written and can be found in [utils/dataframe.ts](https://github.com/honmanyau/machine-learning-practice/blob/master/javascript/knn-fisher-iris-dataset/utils/dataframe.ts).
+A utility that produces a data dataframe with methods for visualising (in the console) and performing basic analyses and manipulation was written and can be found in [utils/dataframe.ts](https://github.com/honmanyau/machine-learning-practice/blob/master/javascript/knn-fisher-iris-dataset/utils/dataframe.ts).

 ## Data Integrity